Powerful knowledge and what it means for students and teaching

 Powerful teachers

 Powerful knowledge necessitates ‘powerful teachers’.
-Powerful, not in the way that Young refers to knowledge, but powerful in terms of their potential influence in helping all students acquire an understanding of powerful knowledge and not just the privileged few.
+Powerful, not in the way that Young refers to knowledge, but powerful in terms of their ability to unlock the potential of the curriculum content to help all students to acquire an understanding of powerful knowledge and not just the few.
+To conceive that evolutionary theory, or atomic structure, is only suitable for certain students is to restrict powerful thinking to the few and underestimates what the teaching profession is capable of.

 Entitlement for all is hard

-When we think about teaching as a profession dedicated to getting all students to understand powerful knowledge, then teaching no longer becomes something that anyone can do.
+When we think about teaching as a profession dedicated to getting all students to acquire and understand powerful knowledge, then teaching no longer becomes something that anyone can do.
 Instead, teaching becomes a profession that requires an in-depth understanding of the academic discipline (what we teach), and the knowledge of pedagogy, assessment and how students learn.
 Indeed, as Young alludes to here, it is because the pedagogy involved in helping all students to acquire powerful knowledge is hard, that teaching should be one of the most highly respected professions in the world.

 Further reading